OpenAtomFoundation/pika/README.md

 value : 128bytes

-CPU is not binded
+Threads are not bound to CPU cores.

 #### Result

-Description : Horizontal axis is the pika threads number; Vertical axis is the QPS.
-Pika value size is 128bytes. set3/get7 means 30% set and 70% get.
+Description : Horizontal axis is the number of worker threads; Vertical axis is the QPS.
+The value size is 128bytes. set3/get7 means 30% set and 70% get.

 <img src="https://deep011.github.io/public/images/pika_benchmark/pika_threads_test.png" height = "60%" width = "60%" alt="1"/>

 #### Conclusion

-The best pika work threads number is 20-24.
+The best pika worker threads number is 20-24.

 ### Test 2

 #### Purpose

-On the pika optimal worker threads, we test the pika round-trip time.
+With the optimal worker threads number, we test pika's round-trip time.

 #### Condition